PCI: Rare Double-Digit Yields From An Elite Fund

 Source: TCW

 There's no doubt that consumer mortgages had significant tailwinds in Q1 2020.
-People were paying their mortgages, credit quality was improving and mortgages were looking more attractive than they had in years.
+People were paying their mortgages, credit quality was improving, and mortgages were looking more attractive than they had in years.

 Here's a look at a summary of the fundamentals through the end of March.